michaeladas/Grant-Applications/Radicle Grant Application.md

 ## Project Overview :page_facing_up:

-If this application is in response to an RFP, please indicate this on the first line of this section.

-If this is an application for retroactive funding (i.e. work that is completed and committed into a codebase), please drop any related PRs in this section.

 ### Overview

 Boardroom is a DAO discovery and governance platform, home to hundreds of communities shaping the future of the ownership economy.
 Our current interface implementation was built to closely mirror the governance process of any DAO or distributed community, regardless of what governance framework they are built on.